Skip to main content

 @muhsin234

-My early youth – and I am still a youth – coincided with the popularity of what some people describe as “orthodox” version of Islam, the Izala Movement, within Kano city.
+My early youth – and I am still a youth – coincided with the popularity of what some people describe as the “orthodox” version of Islam, the Izala Movement, within Kano city.
 Following their exegesis, I began to consider birthday celebration as Haram, i.e. forbidden in the religion I profess and practice.
-A number of scholars have preached against Maulud – the birthday celebration of the Prophet Muhammad, may Allah exalt his mention.
+Several scholars have preached against Maulud – the birthday celebration of the Prophet Muhammad, may Allah exalt his mention.
 They are unmistakably convincing, for, to me (us), the common pictures and stories of birthday celebration were, by and large, only of and by the non-Muslims.
-I, therefore, concluded that if celebrating the Prophet’s is, at worst, Haram or, at best, Bidi’a, i.e. innovation, what of celebrating others’?
+I, therefore, concluded that if celebrating the Prophet’s is, at worst, Haram or, at best, Bid’ah, i.e. innovation, what of celebrating others’?
 It kind of merits capital punishment!

 Comments